aliireza/ddio-bench/experiments/README.md

 Check the `README` inside each folder for more details.

-- `make run` runs the experiment in the quit mode.
+- `make run` runs the experiment in the quiet mode.
 - `make force-run` ignores the current results and runs the experiment.
 It also prints the output of every script.
 If you want to re-run an experiment, but not ignoring the current results, you can modify the `Makefile`.
 To do so, you can change `--force-retest` to `--no-test` in the `NPF_FLAGS`.
 - NPF automatically generates the output as CSVs and PDFs.
 However, you can use your favourite plotting tool to replot the results.
 You can add `--pandas [PATH]` flag to `NPF_FLAGS` to get a Pandas dataframe for an experiment, see [here][npf-output].